aralroca/next-translate/docs/type-safety.md

-# Type safety consuming translations
+# Type safety consuming translations (TypeScript only)

 To enable type safety consuming translations, you have to add this to the `next-translate.d.ts` file specifying the name and location of the namespaces: